 Our headquarters are located in a modern office park which we own in Petah Tikva, Israel.
-This facility consists of approximately 380,000 square feet, out of which approximately 214,800 square feet are currently used by us and approximately 165,200 square feet are subleased to third parties.
+This facility consists of approximately 380,000 square feet, out of which approximately 179,300 square feet are currently used by us and the remainder is subleased or offered for sublease to third parties,.